 For New Families and Youth

 New families and youth are always welcome to see how you like the youth group.
-A great way to meet the group and see if you like it is to show up on the 3rd or 4th Sunday of the month at 10:45 am and ask someone with a yellow name tag where to connect with the Youth group.
-Or just come to the service on a third or fourth Sunday at 11:00 am and head out with the youth group after the story for all ages.
+A great way to meet the group and see if you like it is to show up on a Sunday at 10:45 am and ask someone with a yellow name tag where to connect with the Youth group.
+Or just come to the service at 11 am and head out with the youth group after the story for all ages.
 Introduce yourself and expect a warm welcome.

 The youth are encouraged to begin our Sunday program by gathering in the sanctuary with their families or other members of the youth group.
 After opening words, greeting our neighbours and an opening hymn, all students and scholars are invited to come to the front for a story for all ages.
 Following the story, the youth leave the sanctuary and proceed to Hewett Centre, across the courtyard, and go downstairs to Hitschmanova room for their program.

-You can also get in touch with Kiersten Moore, Director of Religious Education at firstname.lastname@example.org, or 604.261.7204 and she’ll be happy to connect you with the youth group advisors and members.
+You can also get in touch with Kiersten Moore, Director of Religious Exploration at firstname.lastname@example.org, or 604.261.7204.
+She’ll be happy to connect you with the youth group advisors and members.

 Our parents speak